Asaqal/Asaqal.github.io/README.md

-## Lights Out!
+## Website

-A simple Lights Out! game made by Ahmad Saqal.
+A simple website made by Ahmad Saqal.
+There is a bakground effect.
+There is a Lights Out! game.